Writing technical specifications is a very common requirement if you work as integrator, solution architect or technical manager.

 Secondly, keep in mind that specifications will be implemented after this initial planning.
 Management will expect implementation of these requirements within the suggested time-frame.

 Finally, and this is very important, providing an estimate is not a one-way task.
 It is actually a tennis match between development team and requirements.
 Therefore, writing technical specifications and estimates should not happen in a “first try” but in several rounds and refinements.

 Rule number 1 – Do not have a lack of confidence.
 Try to put things in a perspective.
 Try to understand what is expected and what is not expected from you in this step.

 Writing technical specifications – What should you do?

 To make this more simple, we will walk trough an practical example of writing technical specifications.

 Requirement: Two systems should be combined to work together.
-First system has an REST API and second system accepts CSV files used to consume data.
-You need to make system which would synchronize user accounts between these two systems
+The first system has a REST API and the second system accepts CSV files used to consume data.
+You need to make a system that would synchronize user accounts between these two systems

 You need to get more information about the expectations of a product owner (that might be client, manager or anyone else really).

 - Firstly, what does the user synchronization means?
 Is this creating of new users only or deleting them as well?
 Furthermore, do you have to update changes as well to the existing user accounts?